Streaked shearwater: Distribution

+Ecology

 The streaked shearwater feeds mainly on fish and squid.
 It follows fishing boats, attracted to anchovy crawls off Japan and has been known to be taken as by-catch in nets or drowned when ingesting the bait on long-line fishing lines.

 The streaked shearwater nests in burrows.
 It prefers forested hills.

 This bird is abundant and widespread; however, some mortality occurs through becoming entangled in fishing nets, and from some predation by cats and rats.
 In addition, it is harvested by some traditional endemic human cultures.